-Zero waste dining in Bali and beyond
+Zero waste dining in Bali

 Good food, good vibes – and it’s good for the planet, too.

 Love a good rendang?
 Then wait until you try Tanaman’s version.
 It has all the traditional flavours you expect – tamarind, galangal, cardamom, clove – with one big difference.
 This version is made not with beef, but with jackfruit.